Frostwork-Media/estimaker/README.md

 # Estimaker

-This is a monorepo
+This is a monorepo the Frostwork Estimaker project.

-# App
+## Packages

+#### /app

-Vite react
+vite react typescript

-# Api
+#### /api

-Vercel serverless + edge functions
+Vercel Serverless + Edge Functions

-# Db
+#### /db

-Prisma client, pointed to a postgres db on Railway
+Prisma client, pointed to a postgres database hosted on Railway

-# Partykit
+#### /multiplayer

 A partykit server for multiplayer, realtime stuff.

-Start it in local development with `pnpm partykit dev`.

 The partykit server must be manually deployed right now with `pnpm partykit deploy`.

+#### /shared

+Shared code between packages

+## Development

+Must connect to vercel project and run `pnpm env:pull` to get environment variables.
+Then run `vercel dev` to start the dev server.